-For more on how and why Managed Futures performed the way it did, be on the lookout for the 2015 strategy review coming out soon.
+For more on why Managed Futures performed the way they did, be on the lookout for our 2016 Strategy Review coming soon.

 Source: All ETF performance data from Morningstar.com

-Sources: Managed Futures = Newedge CTA Index, Cash = 13 week T-Bill rate,
+Sources: Managed Futures = SocGen CTA Index, Cash = 13 week T-Bill rate,

 Bonds = Vanguard Total Bond Market ETF (BND),